 In 2015, Department executives signed up to leadership charter to demonstrate their shared commitment to strong, ethical and authentic leadership for DET.
 The charter makes clear to Victorians that our leaders will:

 - Be accountable – and work with integrity

 - Invest in and empower staff

-- Always focus on the children, young people and families they serve
+- Always focus on the wellbeing and outcomes of the children, young people and families they serve

 For more information, see: